carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ## Processing the BLAST results

-For this section, we will use Python.
-First we need to read the blast file that we produced.
-The libraries that we will use are the following.
+For this section we will use Python.
+Let's open the notebook and start by importing the libraries that we will need.
 ~~~
 import os
 import pandas as pd